 DENALI VIA THE CASSIN RIDGE

-The Cassin has only been guided a couple of times.
-Mountain Trip attempted an early guided climb in the 1980′s and have led attempts as recent as 2010.
-We have the beginnings of a strong team assembled to attempt the route in 2011 and are offering a few spots to experienced, fit climbers.
+The Cassin has only been guided a handful of times.
+Mountain Trip attempted an early guided climb in the 1980’s and we led an attempt as recently as 2010.
 This is a serious route and demands the utmost respect.
 We have not taken the decision to guide it lightly.
 Any climber who wishes to attempt this route must join us in Southwest Colorado for a few days of training and evaluation during the winter.
-We have selected our strongest, most qualified guides to lead this climb and will only consider strong, committed climbers to join the team.
+We have selected our strongest, most qualified guides to lead this climb and will only consider strong, skilled, committed climbers to join the team.

 Please contact us if you would like to climb the most striking line on Denali.

 The West Rib of Denali: Any prospective Cassin climber should have an ascent (or more) of Denali under his or her boots.
 The West Rib will give you a small taste of the exposure and workload that a Cassin climb will require.